 If you’re learning how to paint, it’s a fantastic option.
 For many years, several artists have used this approach in their paintings.

-On top of gesso or a primed canvas, this toned backdrop is frequently added.
+On top of gesso or a primed canvas, this toned backGround is frequently added.
 The majority of canvases that are purchased have a white background.
 The majority of these items are already primed and ready to use.
 Gesso is most often white in color.

 Oil painting can be done on a variety of different canvases.
 It is critical to conduct your own research and weigh all of your options before making a final decision.
 Choose a canvas that meets your demands and fits your budget.
 You have a wide range of options like from linen to cotton and stretched canvas to canvas rolls.
 Having such a diverse choice of options allows you to experiment and actually find the ideal canvas combo for your painting style.